rLegacy/notes/DragonHeist/npcs.md

     - get's assaulted by a bald guy with eye tattoos all over his head in the `[yawning portal]`

 - Volothemp "`Volo`" Geddarm
+    - human
     - chronicler, wizard
+    - minor celebrity
-    - hires us to find his friend `Flune`
+    - hired us to find his friend `Flune`

 - `Flune`
     - human